ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 **Registration**

 Registration is free of charge but mandatory.
 Complimentary lunches and a social dinner will be provided.
-The number of participants is limited, so please register in advance.
-Registration closing date is **December 1<sup>st</sup> 2022**.
+The number of **in-person participants** is limited, so please register in advance.
+Registration for the social dinner closes on **December 1<sup>st</sup> 2022**.

 <p style="text-align: center;">
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdrJDJYCFtiO1Pe1R85hQrI1LLHs-W2fCg9wWRxKjeeWaZckg/viewform?usp=sf_link">----- Register here -----</a>